 The post-classification accuracy assessment of the LULC generated using various models has become an integral part of the classification process [45].
-The Kappa coefficient statistical technique was deployed in this study for assessing the level of accuracy.
+The Kappa coefficient statistical technique was deployed in this study to assess accuracy.
 Monserud and Leemans [46] suggested five levels of accuracy results: very poor (< 0.4), fair (0.4 to 0.55), good (0.55 to 0.70), very good (0.70 to 0.85) and excellent (> 0.85).
 Thus, the Kappa coefficient was calculated using 501 randomly selected sample points to evaluate the accuracy of LULC maps generated using different algorithms.
-The reference data was downloaded using the Google Earth Pro.
+The reference data was downloaded using Google Earth Pro.